-The law of sines, also called sine rule or sine formula, lets you find missing measures in a triangle when you know the measures of two angles and a side, or two sides and a nonincluded angle.
+The law of sines, also called sine rule or sine formula, is a very useful trigonometric formula that will help you solve a triangle or find missing measures in a triangle when you know the measures of two angles and a side, or two sides and a nonincluded angle.

-Looking closely at the triangle above, did you make the following observations?
+Looking closely at the triangle above, did you make the following important observations?

 Side a is opposite to angle A. Side b is opposite to angle B. Side c is opposite to angle C.